KazDragon/terminalpp/README.md

 # Requirements

-Terminal++ requires a C++14 library and the Boost Libraries.
-It also uses Google Test for its testing suite, which is compiled optionally.
+Terminal++ requires a C++14 library, the Boost Libraries, and libfmt.
+It also uses Google Test for its testing suite.

+# Installation - Conan

-The library uses the Conan package manager to manage its dependencies.
+By default, the library uses [https://conan.io/](the Conan package manager) to manage its dependencies.

+See the [examples/tprint](tprint example) for a minimalistic project that describes this setup.

+# Installation - Manual

+However, Terminal++ has no special flags and can be installed in a more direct manner.
+For example, by plugging the files directly into a sub-project in your favourite IDE.
+As long as the dependencies are satisfied (see Requirements, above), and the compiler is capable of understanding C++14 code, this should work.

 # Features / Roadmap